arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 - Portenta Bootloader Version 20+
 - OpenMV IDE 2.6.4+

-## Portenta and the OpenMV IDE
-The OpenMV IDE was built for Machine Vision applications.
-It is meant to provide an Arduino like experience for simple computer vision tasks using a camera sensor.
-OpenMV comes with its own firmware that is built on MicroPython.
-Among other hardware it supports the Portenta board.
+## Instructions

+Using the OpenMV IDE you can run MicroPython scripts on the Portenta board, it is possible to run [MicroPython](http://docs.MicroPython.org/en/latest/) scripts.
+MicroPython includes a lot of classes and libraries that makes it easier for us to use the Portenta to its full potential.
+In this tutorial You will first download the OpenMV IDE and setup the development environment. to OpenMV comes with its own firmware that is built on MicroPython.
+You will then learn to write a simple script that will blink the onboard RGB LED using some basic micropython commands.

+In this tutorial you will connecting and uploading to your Portenta board with the OpenMV IDE.
 This is where OpenMV comes in.
 [Here](https://openmv.io/) you can read more about the OpenMV IDE.

-## MicroPython
-With OpenMV and the Portenta board, it is possible to run MicroPython scripts.
-MicroPython includes a lot of classes and libraries that makes it easier for us to use the Portenta to its full potential.

-[Here](http://docs.MicroPython.org/en/latest/) you can read more about MicroPython.

-## Instructions
 ### 1. Downloading the OpenMV IDE

 Before you can start programming OpenMV scripts for the Portenta you need to download and install the OpenMV IDE.